Before we begin, you will need to install these packages

 Install the SelectorGadget on your web browser.
 (If you use Chrome you can use the Chrome extension, otherwise drag the provided link into your bookmarks bar).
 Here’s a guide for how to use it with rvest to “point-and-click” your way to a working selector.

-For example, if you just wanted the titles, you’ll end up with a selector that looks something like .a-text-bold span
+For example, if you just wanted the titles, you’ll end up with a selector that looks something like .a-text-bold span.
+You can pipe your HTML object along with that selector into the html_nodes function, to select just those nodes:

 ## {xml_nodeset (10)}